 Is It Possible to Spot a Fake NFT?

-Blockchain technology should have made life simpler for digital artists selling unique tokens of ownership to other people.
+Blockchain technology should have made life simpler for digital artists selling unique tokens of ownership to others.
 A public ledger can give buyers a record of who owns a piece of art in perpetuity.

 The Problem of Fake NFTs

 The NFT market has a big problem with fake digital collectibles, and it’s obvious.
-If a platform like OpenSea says that 80% of the NFTs it lists are fake, the concern is evident.
+The concern is evident if a platform like OpenSea says that 80% of the NFTs it lists are fake.

 Artists often see their work in OpenSea’s digital gallery.
 The issue is that these collections usually belong to scammers.
-As the NFT market has grown, so has the quantity of fraudulent activity.
+Unfortunately, as the NFT market has grown, so has the quantity of fraudulent activity.

 This figure is very high because many people have stolen and made NFTs out of their work.
-It’s not shocking to artists who have recorded this problem in their work.
+So it’s not shocking to artists who have recorded this problem.

 The issue has something to do with the “lazy minting” method.
 This strategy lets people make NFTs without paying fees until someone buys their art.